 (vi) Rogues

 In these plots a healthy plot of each variety is mixed with 4 tubers of a different variety.
 Several variety combinations should be chosen with some showing obvious differences between the varieties and some with a combination of more similar (challenging) combinations.
-Where possible variety combinations likely to occur in commercial crops should be chosen e.g. two varieties used by the same production chain.
-The number of plots used will depend on the available resources however four plots would give a reasonable demonstration.
+Where possible, variety combinations likely to occur in commercial crops should be chosen e.g. two varieties used by the same production chain.
+The number of plots used will depend on the available resources; however four plots would give a reasonable demonstration.

 4.6 Seeded fault plots